-being transverse.
-Now clearly, any transverse pair of affine parabolic spaces is $C$-non-degenerate for some finite $C \geq 1$.
-We fix, for the rest of the paper, a value $C \geq 1$ such that all six of these pairs are $C$-non-degenerate. \item Finally we call $\Gamma'$ the group generated by $g^N$ and~$h^N$, where $N$~is a positive integer large enough that the pair $(g^N, h^N)$ is $C$-Schottky of type~$X_0$.
+\begin{definition}~ \begin{itemize} \item For the rest of the paper, we fix two elements $g$ and $h$ compatible with~$X_0$ and satisfying the transversality conditions of Proposition~\ref{construction_g_h}. \item We also fix a value $C \geq 1$ satisfying Lemma~\ref{pairwise_C_non_deg}. \item Finally we call $\Gamma'$ the group generated by $g^N$ and~$h^N$, where $N$~is a positive integer large enough that the pair $(g^N, h^N)$ is $C$-Schottky of type~$X_0$.
 Concretely, we need to choose $N$ such that for every $f \in \{g, g^{-1}, h, h^{-1}\}$, we have

 (where $s_{10.2}(C)$~is the constant introduced in Proposition~10.2 from~\cite{Smi16b}).
 This is made possible by Proposition~7.23.(ii) from~\cite{Smi16b}, which ensures that the left-hand side tends to~$0$ as $N$ tends to infinity. \end{itemize} \end{definition}